Josh Kimbrell

 Joshua Brett Kimbrell (born December 18, 1984) is an American former aviation leasing operator and politician.
 He is also a former Christian talk radio host.

 Kimbrell has served as a member of the South Carolina Senate from the 11th District (Spartanburg) since his 2020 election.
 He is a member of the Republican Party.

 Political career

 S.C.
 Senate

 In 2020, Kimbrell defeated incumbent Democrat Glenn G. Reese, who had held the seat in the South Carolina Senate's 11th District since 1991.

 In June 2021, Kimbrell sponsored a bill in the state senate that would "allow mental health professionals to refuse to provide care that violates their religious beliefs."
 During the 2022 session, Kimbrell also introduced a budget proviso to ban "prurient" books in children's library sections at public libraries, though some librarians and other lawmakers said the language was too vague to enforce without banning a wide variety of books.

 2026 gubernatorial campaign

 On March 24, 2025, Kimbrell formed an exploratory committee to explore running in the 2026 South Carolina gubernatorial election.
 He announced his candidacy for governor on June 23, 2025.
+On June 3, 2026, according to WIS-TV news reports, Kimbrell suspended his campaign.